Tuesday: Tiw’s and Mars' Day

 - Old English – Tīwesdæg – Tiw's day

 - Middle English – tiwesday or tewesday

-- Latin – dies Martis – “Day of Mars”
+- Latin – dies Martis – Day of Mars

-- Ancient Greek – hemera Areos – “day of Ares”
+- Ancient Greek – hemera Areos – Day of Ares

 However, Tuesday is considered a lucky day in Judaism because it is mentioned twice as a good day in the first chapter of Genesis.

-The United States usually hold elections on a Tuesday, which is also called Mardi Gras (Fat Tuesday) is the day before the first day of Lent in the Western Christian calendar.
+Shrove Tuesday, which is also called Mardi Gras (Fat Tuesday), is the day before the first day of Lent in the Western Christian calendar.